WilliamClintC/Lifecycle-Code/README.md

 ### 3. PDF Downloading

 - All valid PDF links were downloaded using `scripts/pdfs/download_pdf_links.py`
-- Manually identified and reprocessed problematic or failed downloads
+- Manually identified and reprocessed problematic or failed download according to error logs at `data/raw_pdfs/logs/`
-- Error logs stored in `data/raw_pdfs/logs/`

 ### 4. File Management